 Alphabet Blitz for the City of Dublin is a crowd-sourced rhyming-based poetry project for everyone.
 Created and curated by Poet in Residence Catherine Ann Cullen, it forms part of the Neighbourhood Project during her two-year residency.

-Over 26 weeks from July 2020, Catherine Ann and Poetry Ireland are highlighting one letter every Wednesday with an illustrated #ABCDublin prompt on Twitter and Facebook.
-People use social media, email or snail mail to submit a rhyme or response for just one letter or for the whole alphabet.
+Over 26 weeks from July 2020, Catherine Ann and Poetry Ireland highlighted one letter every Wednesday with an illustrated #ABCDublin prompt on Twitter and Facebook.
+People used social media, email or snail mail to submit a rhyme or response for just one letter or for the whole alphabet.

-Individuals, community groups, schools and many more are taking part in the weekly Alphabet Blitz and we’ve been bowled over by everyone getting involved and the amazing contributions.
-Here a few comments from people who’ve taken part in the project so far.
+Individuals, community groups, schools and many more took part in the weekly Alphabet Blitz and we were been bowled over by everyone getting involved and the amazing contributions.
+Here a few comments from people who took part in the project.